When: November 14-21, 2015

 - Educational Program – one behind-the-scenes educational program for each student in your party in grades K-12.

 Note: Student participation is required to qualify for our discounted park tickets.
 One program per student is included in the price of the tickets.
 Extra programs are available for an additional $29 per student, per program.

 Cirque du Soleil – La Nouba

-I have reserved seats for our group at the 6:00 pm Cirque du Soleil – La Nouba performance on Wednesday, November 18.
-(Students who register for Disney’s Backstage at La Nouba program must attend this performance.)
+I have reserved seats for our group at the 6:00 pm (full) and 9:00 pm Cirque du Soleil – La Nouba performances on Wednesday, November 18.
+(Students who register for Disney’s Backstage at La Nouba program must attend one of these performances.)

 This is a wonderfully entertaining show and well worth the price of admission.
 Families who’ve been to Cirque du Soleil performances in other areas (Las Vegas, etc.) have told me that Disney’s show (La Nouba) is the best they’ve seen, and many have told me it was one of the highlights of their trip.
 Tickets prices are estimated to be $59 per person (ages 3 and up).

 Universal 2-day park-to-park tickets are $130 per person (ages 3 and up).
 This covers both parks (Islands of Adventure and Universal Studios) on both days, so you’ll be able to ride the Hogwarts Express from one park to the other.

 The tickets will be valid from around November 7-28, 2015, and you can choose the days you want to visit during that time.
 However, you must use both days within 7 days of first use.
 The clock starts ticking the first time you use the ticket.

 In my opinion, Universal has done an amazing job with both Harry Potter worlds.
 If you’re a fan, being able to experience these worlds is well worth the price of admission.
 Just watch out for these guys!